Skip to content

 Terminal window

-MCP_FRONT_ENV=development # Relaxes OAuth validation for local dev (allows HTTP)
+MCP_FRONT_ENV=development # Relaxes OAuth validation for local dev (allows HTTP, makes allowedRedirectUriHosts optional)

 LOG_LEVEL=debug # Options: trace, debug, info, warn, error